Net Pot Banana Plant

 - 7.00 INR

 Our firm is engaged with supplying best quality Net Pot Banana Plant to the customers.
-Our clients can avail this Banana Plant from us at a reasonable price.
+Our clients can avail it from us at a reasonable price.

-Net Pot Banana Plant grow well in tropical climates with temperatures ranging from 10° C to 40° C and an average of 23° C. With a cooler climate, bloom time is longer, sucker production is decreased, and lots are smaller.
-A banana plant responds quickly to temperature changes, within one or two hours.
-When the air temperature drops below 11° C, no growth occurs.
+Net Pot Banana Tree grow well in tropical climates with temperatures ranging from 10 C to 40 C and an average of 23 C. With a cooler climate, bloom time is longer, sucker production is decreased, and lots are smaller. banana saplings responds quickly to temperature changes, within one or two hours.
+When the air temperature drops below 11 C, no growth occurs.

 The Net Pot Banana Plant is fairly adaptable to soil conditions.
 Soil depth and drainage are important considerations.
 For banana crop production, it is necessary to have fertile, well-drained soils of at least 50 millimeters depth.